-As the holidays grow closer, you may be readying your home to host family or friends for an extended period of time.
-Amid the cleaning and meal preparations, don’t forget to give some attention to your home’s plumbing system to curb probable holiday plumbing nightmares.
+As the holidays grow closer, you may be getting your home ready to host family or friends for an extended period of time.
+Amid the cleaning and meal preparations, don’t fail to remember to give some attention to your home’s plumbing system to curb probable holiday plumbing nightmares.
 Address current concerns now to evade dealing with that uncomfortable plumbing emergency with a house full of guests.
 If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that won’t perform efficiently, have those concerns addressed by a professional plumber before your guests arrive.

-Should you give your drains some seriously overdue attention?
-You probably use a basic drain cleaning product for when the bathtub is backing up or the kitchen sink doesn’t drain but this short term solution often does not rectify the situation.
-Scheduled drain cleaning or an emergency drain cleaning when you first see the back-up, can prevent your drains from getting clogged and causing murky water and a smell that you would have to address with those guests.
+Do you need to give your drains some seriously overdue attention?
+You probably use a basic drain cleaning product for when the bathtub is backing up or the kitchen sink doesn’t drain but this short term solution often does not solve the problem.
+Scheduled drain cleaning or an emergency drain cleaning when you first see the back-up, can keep your drains from getting clogged and causing murky water and a stench that you would have to explain to those guests.

 It’s helpful to realize that your garbage disposal can only handle so much, and in many cases, it can’t manage many different types of foods and liquids.
-Be mindful of what you’re putting through your garbage disposal and don’t use it as a trash can after the big holiday meal is complete.
+Consider what you’re putting through your garbage disposal and don’t treat it as a trash can after the big holiday meal is finished.
 Food items that should not be put in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
 These types of items are challenging for the disposal blades to grind up and create blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

 If you’ve ignored your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their visit.
-Don’t forget that newer water heaters are more energy efficient, so if yours is more than 10-15 years old, it may be time to start looking into a new one to be assured you don’t have that sudden burst of cold water for several days in a row.
+Don’t forget that newer water heaters are more energy efficient, so if yours is more than 10-15 years old, it may be time to consider looking into a new one to be sure you don’t have that sudden burst of cold water for multiple days.
 And if you’ve got a house full of guests, wait at least 15 minutes between showers to give time for hot water to replenish.

-From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 239-908-6991 if you’ve found any last minute plumbing issues that you don’t plan to pass on to your holiday guests!
+From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 239-908-6991 if you’ve found any last minute plumbing issues that you don’t plan to share with your holiday guests!